Jodastt/lisp/README.md

 # lisp
-just some lisps stuff i'm working on
+just some lisp stuff i'm working on